Trewaters/soar/README.md

 _(in order of priority top to bottom)_

-- Clean up & add Quality,
-  - QA, Quality analysis
+- Clean up & add Quality, QA, Quality analysis
+  - Clean up UI.
     - Profile page jumps when it loads. prevent this jumping.
 (2024-09-11 18:36:23)
-  - Clean up UI.
-Start using Lighthouse for improvements.
+    - Add loading skeleton to yogi profile.
-  - Check accessibility
+  - Check accessibility.
+Verify I have basic elements for users.
   - create header based on best practices
   - create footer based on best practices
-  - Add loading skeleton to yogi profile.
   - Clean up data and database objects.
 Remove unused data fields.
 Add User Tested feedback.
 - Hide (unfinished/unstarted) features behind a flag (2024-08-24 08:44:29)
   - Add user roles to application.
 Pass with the session. (dev, admin, tester, etc)
   - Restrict Features.
 Allow “My” (dev) role to see the features while work on them
   - Create series (etc) MUST be restricted to certain users.
+- Need Logo and images associated with that.
+Update favicon, etc.
+- Privacy Policy
+- Terms of Service
+- Cookie Policy
+- Disclaimer (if applicable)
+- CTA button, encourage feedback!

 ### Anytime